mltony/nvda-word-nav/README.md

 Gestures can be customized in WordNav settings panel.

+## Notes

-Please note however, that at this time WordNav doesn't modify `Control+Shift+LeftArrow/RightArrow` gestures to select words, since implementation of such commands are significantly more complicated.
+- At this time WordNav doesn't modify `Control+Shift+LeftArrow/RightArrow` gestures to select words, since implementation of such commands are significantly more complicated.
+- If you would like to use virtual desktops feature of Windows 10, please remember to disable Control+Windows+Arrows keyboard shortcuts either in WordNav Settings panel, or in NVDA Input gestures dialog.

-Please also note that WordNav doesn't work reliably in VSCode, since due to its internal optimizations, VSCode presents only a few lines of file contents at a time, that change dynamically, and this occasionally interferes with WordNav algorithm.
+- WordNav doesn't work reliably in VSCode, since due to its internal optimizations, VSCode presents only a few lines of file contents at a time, that change dynamically, and this occasionally interferes with WordNav algorithm.

 ##  Downloads